mighty-gerbils/gerbil/doc/guide/README.md

 will allow Gerbil to find its installation directory even when `GERBIL_HOME` is not set and `gxi` or `gxc` are symlinks.
-Passing `--with-gambit=/gambit/home` will allow Gerbil to find Gambit even when `GERBIL_GSC` is unset; this is especially nice if GhostScript is in the path, since both Gambit and GhostScript have a program named `gsc`.
+Passing `--with-gambit=/gambit/home` will allow Gerbil to find Gambit even when `GERBIL_GSC` is unset; this is especially useful if GhostScript is in the path, since both Gambit and GhostScript have a program named `gsc`.

 Various features can be enabled or disabled by passing `--enable-FEATURE` or